Ignacio-Cire/Ignacio-Cire/README.md

 ## About Me
-- 🌱 I’m currently learning web development with a focus on **PHP, SQL, HTML, CSS, and JavaScript**.
+- 🌱 I’m currently learning web development with a focus on **PHP, SQL, HTML, CSS, JavaScript and  Linux**.
 - 👀 I’m interested in building dynamic and responsive websites.
 - 💞️ I’m looking to collaborate on projects that involve creating web applications or enhancing existing websites.
 - ⚡ Fun fact: I'm passionate about enhancing user experiences and love experimenting with new web technologies.